 Ten percent of people with psoriasis struggle with guttate psoriasis.
 Unlike the silvery scales that define plaque psoriasis, a guttate psoriasis flare-up is characterized by small, thin patches of red skin.
 These patches are often dot or tear-shaped.

-The first guttate psoriasis flare-up marks the beginning of a lifelong battle with psoriasis, as there is no cure.
+The first guttate psoriasis flare-up marks the beginning of a lifelong battle with psoriasis.
 However, the severity of the condition may vary.

 For some individuals, symptoms grow less severe or infrequent as they age.
 For others, guttate psoriasis eventually leads to plaque psoriasis.

 If you or your child develops a flare-up after an infection, consult with a physician right away.
-A fast, accurate diagnosis can help you treat the current psoriasis symptoms, educate yourself, and guard against future flares.
+It can help you sooth the current psoriasis symptoms, educate yourself, and guard against future flares.

-Can You Prevent a Psoriasis Flare-Up Triggered by Illness?
+Can You Avoid a Psoriasis Flare-Up Triggered by Illness?

-There is no cure for psoriasis.
-This means there is no guaranteed method for preventing a psoriasis flare-up.
+This means there is no guaranteed method for avoiding a psoriasis flare-up.

 However, you can take certain steps to discourage or minimize developing symptoms.
-When it comes to a viral or bacterial infection, your best option for avoiding a flare-up is to treat the infection itself.
+When it comes to a viral or bacterial infection, your best option for avoiding a flare-up is to find a solution for the infection itself.
 Do not wait for your illness to run its course.
 See a doctor right away.

-Beyond treating the infection itself, you should also work to avoid other triggers that could aggravate your skin further.
+Beyond using solutions on the infection, you should also work to avoid other triggers that could aggravate your skin further.
 You can do this by:

 - Avoiding extreme temperature changes